Alignment Healthcare Inc at JPMorgan Healthcare Conference Trans

-Lisa Christine Gill - JPMorgan Chase & Co, Research Division - MD, Head of U.S. Healthcare Technology & Distribution Equity Research and Senior Research Analyst

 Good afternoon.
-My name is Lisa Gill, and I'm the health care services analyst with JPMorgan.
-It is with great pleasure this afternoon that we have with us Alignment Health.
-Presenting for Alignment Health is John Kao, CEO.
-Also with us this afternoon is CFO, Thomas Freeman.
-After John does his presentation, he will join Thomas and I for a quick Q&A session.
-With that, John?
+My name is Lisa Gill, and I'm head of healthcare services with JP Morgan.
+It is with great pleasure this afternoon that I introduce Alignment Health.
+With us this afternoon, we have John Kao who is the CEO, who will do the presentation, and then John will join myself and Thomas Freeman, CFO, for the Q&A portion.

 Alignment Healthcare Inc at JPMorgan Healthcare Conference Transcript